Tyler Gaffney: 2018

 Gaffney returned to baseball for the 2018 season after moving on from the NFL, joining the Pittsburgh Pirates' minor league affiliate Bradenton Marauders.
 In 89 games between the Pirates' High-A Bradenton and Double-A Altoona affiliates, he batted .244 with six homers and 36 RBIs.

 He retired from baseball on February 23, 2019.

 Personal life

-Gaffney is married to Kristen Rorie, they have two sons.
+Gaffney is married to Kristen Rorie, they have two sons and a daughter.